 Now, for those who might not know, the miners are responsible for handling the principles above.
 Basically, the miners are responsible for taking computer power, making new blocks with it, and they get paid using Bitcoin transaction fees.
 In order for Bitcoin miners to make new coins which can be introduced into the money supply, the miners have to put in the work, using computers that solve complex math problems that get rewarded with a new block.
 Then, when this new block is verified by the other blocks in the system, Bitcoin transaction fees are awarded and the miners are happy.

 At the same time, the miners are putting in work.
 They spend money to purchase the hardware to get Bitcoin miners and then they use electricity to complete these problems.
 If they were not given Bitcoin transaction fees in compensation for their work, there would be no miners and there would be no new blocks.
-They would abandon their efforts to mine Bitcoins and the whole world of Bitcoin mining would. grind to a halt.
+They would abandon their efforts to mine Bitcoin and the whole world of Bitcoin mining would grind to a halt.
 This is why Bitcoin transaction fees matter.
 This is a fee that is given to the miners in exchange for their time, power, money, and energy.
 This incentive plays a critical role in keeping the miners working hard, allowing them to generate new blocks that are then rewarded with a nice set of Bitcoin transaction fees.

 Fees Are Not Required